Drinking and driving in the Motor City: The Rocket Mortgage Classic, Detroit Golf Club, June 26-29, 2025

 I have to say I was more excited by what I saw in Charlotte’s restaurant scene than many larger markets.
 There’s a palpable energy evident, with a real sense of possibility and adventure.
 And wine options?
 For us the PGA at Quail Hollow spells Pretty Good Anytime.

+What wine with my cheese steak?
 Truist Championship, Philadelphia Cricket Club, May 8-11, 2025

 The Swig Coach makes his first visit to Philly with the 2025 Truist Championship.
 The wine scene boasts a lot more excitement than the City’s general reputation for cheese steaks and hoagies would suggest.

 Dolcetto does Dallas.
-AT&T Byron Nelson, TPC Craig Ranch, May 1-4, 2025
+CJ Cup Byron Nelson, TPC Craig Ranch, May 1-4, 2025

 As diehard Giant fans we find it difficult to say anything nice about Dallas, but there’s plenty to like about the wine scene if not that execrable football team and its equally obnoxious owner (he who should not be named).